MLH-Hackathon-Projects/2024-09-18__ddaln__vthacks_2024/README.md

 - Flask and React for front-end
 - Python for back-end support

+*Our "severity score" was inspired by Common Vulnerabilities and Exposures (CVE) ratings.*

 ## What it Does

 DispatchIQ is an AI-powered call triage and prioritization system designed to assist 911 dispatchers by:
-- Automatically transcribing calls in real-time.
+- Automatically transcribing calls in real-time using generative AI.
 - Supporting multiple languages with automatic language translation.
-- Assigning a severity score to each case.
+- Using machine learning to predict a severity score to each case based on trained data.
 - Ranking emergencies based on urgency to optimize resource allocation.
-- Prompting dispatchers with follow-up questions to gather missing information.

 ## How We Built It